 “Correct.
 But he’s a new friend of mine and I think you have built better trust with him.
 Can you help me?”

 As I enter room two, I see the nurse standing close to the door away from the bedside as she gives me a sigh and shrugs.
 I kneel closest to his bedside so that I’m now the same height as him, rather than towering over him.
 “Hi friend – what’s going on?”
-He tries to explain how he’s feeling through muffled tears as I try to piece together what he’s feeling.
+He tries to explain how he’s feeling through muffled tears as I try to piece together what he’s saying.
 Finally, it comes about that he thinks he’s going to get another poke in order to hang this bag of fluids.

-I bring the nurse close – I do this because I’m not always going to be present when, what he perceives as, “scary things” happen and I want him to know that I’m safe, but that I’m partners with the nurses.
+I bring the nurse close – I do this because I’m not always going to be present when, what he perceives as, “scary things” happen, and I want him to know that I’m safe, but that I’m partners with the nurses.
 We talk about his straw (IV) and how it has a “tube-y” that connects to the bag just like Legos connect.
 And that is how the fluids get to his insides to help his insides feel better.
 A sigh of relief washes over him, as does a smile, as I present him with a new superhero stuffed animal to help when he gets scared.
 This simple bridge created a friendship for the nurse and this patient for the rest of the nurse’s shift.
 I love being that bridge.

 While I may have the fun stuff, like superhero stuffed animals, I also have the ability to teach nurses the developmentally appropriate language in order to help them become friends with their patients too.
 Sometimes, especially for toddler, preschool and school-aged patients, you do need that trust to already be built before the patient will let you do anything to them.
-But it’s so rewarding for me when a nurse is able to build that trust on their own just by utilizing the tools they’ve seen me or my coworkers use such as using the right words and kneeling so they’re not as intimidating.
+But it’s so rewarding for me when a nurse is able to build that trust on their own just by utilizing the tools they’ve seen me or my coworkers use, such as using the right words and kneeling so they’re not as intimidating.
 These little things truly do make all the difference.
 Thank you nurses for allowing me to empower you in order to empower our patients.